tmenier/flurl-site/content/docs/fluent-http.md

 *NOTE: Everything beyond URL building and parsing requires installing [Flurl.Http](https://www.nuget.org/packages/Flurl.Http/) rather than the base [Flurl](https://www.nuget.org/packages/Flurl/) package.*

-A pretty common way to think about HTTP is "I want to build a URL and then call it".
+A pretty common way to think about HTTP is "I want to build a URL and then call it."
 Flurl.Http allow you to express that pretty concisely:

 ```c#
 using Flurl;